addhen/klocation/README.md

-# k-location
+# KLocation

-A Kotlin multi-platform location tracker with support for providing your own location provider with support for compose multi-platform.
+Checkout the [documentation](https://addhen.github.io/klocation/) for more information.

 ## License

 ```
-Copyright 2024, Addhen Ltd and the k-location project contributors
+Copyright 2024, Addhen Ltd and the KLocation project contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.